 Designed to work exclusively with iPhones, Apple’s watchOS offers a touch-based interface that lets you scroll through your contacts, dictate texts and build your own fitness regime.
-Apple periodically releases new versions of the OS to keep things fresh – and for iPhone users at least, maintains a wide selection of useful and informative apps.
-Recent developments in particular maintained a strong focus on health, fitness and wellbeing.
+Apple periodically releases new versions of the OS to keep things fresh – and for iPhone users, at least, maintains a wide selection of useful and informative apps.
+Recent developments in particular maintain a strong focus on health, fitness and wellbeing.

 Pros: watchOS is simple to use and works well with the iPhone, delivering all the notifications you’d expect and allowing you to customise the look and feel of the interface through apps.

 Cons: It’s exclusive to Apple Watches, which are expensive devices, even when we're talking about cheaper models such as the Apple Watch SE.

 All smartwatches can cover the basics, such as step and distance tracking.
 Most have heart-rate monitors, and an increasing number have built-in GPS, so you can track your running route without taking your phone.
 Many are also waterproof, which is handy if you want to keep your watch on in the pool (although not many offer detailed swimming metrics).

 At Which? we run all smartwatches through a rigorous test to see just how accurate its exercise-logging capabilities really are.

 Good battery life Most smartwatches use a rechargeable battery, but how long it lasts varies significantly between models.
 What features a smartwatch has will also have an impact on battery life – models with a large screen, heart-rate monitor or advanced sensors, for example, are likely to run out of juice quite quickly.
 And switching on GPS will also drain the battery faster.